Background

 Category 4 ambulance calls are for incidents that are not urgent but need assessment (face-to-face or telephone), and possibly transport, within a clinically appropriate timeframe.
 According to the national standard, 90% of Category 4 calls should be responded to within 180 minutes.

 Response times for Category 4 calls fluctuated between May 2018 and March 2021, when the 90th centile target was last met, with 90% of calls responded to within 2 hours 55 minutes.
 Following this, performance worsened rapidly; four months later the 90th centile response time exceeded 8 hours.
 Most months since June 2021 have seen average response times of over 3 hours and the poorest 90th centile and average response times were seen in December 2022.
-Overall improvement in ambulance responses has since occurred, and in May 2024, the 90th centile response time was 5 hours 29 minutes (still above the national standard by about 150 minutes) and the mean response was 2 hours 21 minutes – a slight setback from April 2024.
+Overall improvement in ambulance responses has since occurred despite several fluctuations, and in May 2025, the 90th centile response time was 4 hours 50 minutes (still above the national standard by about 1 hour 50 minutes) and the mean response was 2 hours 7 minutes.

 About this data